top of page

 A cultural access program can only be started in two ways:

-A vote of the people (placed on an official ballot by a city)
+A vote of the people (placed on an official ballot by the city).

 The Basics